 The upstairs is its own suite with living area, television and 4 single beds.
 Enjoy the original poplar floors and walls as you relax.
 The windows look out over the beautiful Tennessee hillsides.

 If all that wasn't enough, step out onto the screened in porch that covers most of one side of the house.
 It has a large screen television, table that sits 8 and views over the entire farm, pond, barns and much more.
 If you want more outside living you can walk down the stairs to the brick patio with reclaimed wrought iron fencing and gate.
 This area alone has two iron tables that will sit 12 people.
 Rates are for house only and for a maximum of 12 people staying there.
+If you need more space please see our historic log cabin which sleeps 4.

 History and Elegance in one place, Briarwood Farm.